Brian Costello (wrestler)

-Brian Woodworth (born October 21, 1963) is a retired American professional wrestler better known by his ring name Brian Costello best known working in the World Wrestling Federation from 1986 to 1993.
+Brian Woodworth (born October 21, 1963) is an American retired professional wrestler better known by his ring name Brian Costello best known working in the World Wrestling Federation from 1986 to 1993.

 Professional wrestling career

 Costello began his professional wrestling debut in 1982.
 Early in his career he worked in Indianapolis and in Minnesota for American Wrestling Association.

 He made his debut in the World Wrestling Federation as an enhancement talent on November 19, 1986, losing to Salvatore Bellomo in a dark match.
 Costello was now firmly established as an enhancement talent, losing to Don Muraco, Jake Roberts, The Ultimate Warrior, Dusty Rhodes, Shawn Michaels, Owen Hart and Razor Ramon.

 Costello's most memorable match during his WWF run was against Andre the Giant, which took place during a March 1988 television taping for WWF Superstars of Wrestling.
 The match – merely a setup to have Hacksaw Jim Duggan come to the ring, confront Andre and begin their feud – lasted less than 30 seconds, and involved Andre grabbing Costello and headbutting him twice before throwing him from the ring.

 In the early-1990s, Costello began appearing for the Indiana-based International Association of Wrestling alongside a number of ex-AWA and WWF wrestlers.
 On July 24, 1993, Costello teamed with The Iron Sheik to beat IAW Tag Team Champions Paul Roma and Repo Man for the belts in South Bend, Indiana.
 On November 10, Costello also defeated Roma in Laporte, Indiana to win the IAW Heavyweight Championship.
 Ten days later, his last match for the WWF took place on November 20, 1993, losing to The Brooklyn Brawler at a house show in Grand Rapids, Michigan.
 Costello's first title reign ended the following month when he lost to Greg "The Hammer" Valentine in Lima, Ohio on December 6, 1993.